vimalthanikachalam/vimalthanikachalam/README.md

 ---

-- 📚 I’m currently studying MCA and pursuing various course on udemy.
+- 📚 Completed MCA and pursuing various course on udemy.
 - 👨‍💻 Fulltime programmer, Part-time Gamer..
 Basically a Geek. but dont worry im totally extrovert.
 - 🌱 I’m currently learning react advanced, mongo db, and many popular libraries and more.
 - ⚡ Gaming means a lot to me.
 I Play Tactical FPS Games, Valorant & CSGO are my favourites!
 - 💬 Ask me anything about K-dramas, K-POP and Places to eat 😉.
 - ✈ Been to Dubai!
 - 😇 My Bucket list is to Visit : Venice & Sydney.
-- ✝️ Commited to Christianity.
 - 🌎 I love meeting diverse individuals around the world, so if you want to connect, feel free to reach out & introduce yourself (don’t just say hi, tell me about yourself!)

 -👀 Idhula enna perumai– What’s there to gloat about in this!  😁